bbc/audiowaveform/README.md

 uses the file extension to decide the kind of output to generate (either .wav, .dat, .json, or .png, as appropriate), but this can be overridden by the `--output-format` option.
-If the `--output-filename` option is `-` or is omitted, audiowaveform writes to standard ouptut, and the `--output-format` option must be used to specify the data format.
+If the `--output-filename` option is `-` or is omitted, audiowaveform writes to standard output, and the `--output-format` option must be used to specify the data format.

 #### `--input-format <format>`